By The Michigan Chamber of Commerce, Special for USDR.

 “This delivery model results in uncompensated care costs being shifted from hospitals to insurers to private health insurance purchasers, including employers,” continued Block.
 “Medicaid reform makes sound economic sense because it will ultimately reduce the uncompensated care costs shift and control the upward spiral of health insurance rates.

 “Medicaid reform also will help employers control their costs under Obamacare,” noted Block.
 “Without this legislation,Jackson-Hewitt suggests employers will pay $54-81 million in ‘pay or play’ penalties under Obamacare.

 “In providing low wage workers coverage through Medicaid, Michigan employers will be able to avoid penalties of up to $3,000per employee that would otherwise apply,” Block concluded.
 “This is a key competitiveness issue for our state and we call on the Michigan Senate to take bold action on this proposal when they resume their work next week.”

-The Michigan Chamber is a statewide business organization representing approximately 6,700 employers, trade associations and local chambers of commerce.
+The Michigan Chamber of Commerce is a statewide business organization representing approximately 6,400 employers, trade associations and local chambers of commerce.
 The Michigan Chamber represents businesses of every size and type in all 83 counties of the state.
 Michigan Chamber member businesses provide jobs to 1.5 million residents.
+One of every 2.6 employees in Michigan works for a Chamber member firm.
 The Michigan Chamber was established in 1959 to be an advocate for Michigan’s job providers in the legislative, political and legal process.
 It is one of only six state chambers accredited by the U.S. Chamber and one of only four state chambers accredited with distinction.